-GHD used the current version 28.2 of GTPro, which is part of Thermoflow's software packages.
-This software allows the user to evaluate the performance output for any commercially available gas turbine as well as provide an updated estimate for the gas turbine and balance of plant, which in this case, is applicable to a gas turbine configured as an open cycle GT (OCGT).
-Thermoflow updates the software annually by interviewing relevant Original Equipment Manufacturers (OEM) such as GE, Siemens, Mitsubishi, etc., to obtain current performance and cost detail from each OEM.
+GHD used the current Version 29.0 of GTPro/PEACE, which are part of Thermoflow's suite of software packages.
+This software allows the user to evaluate the performance output for most commercially available gas turbines under any assumed site conditions as well as providing an estimate of the current capital cost for the gas turbine and balance of plant, which in this case, is applicable to a gas turbine configured as an open cycle GT (OCGT).
+Thermoflow updates the software periodically by interviewing relevant Original Equipment Manufacturers (OEM) such as GE, Siemens, Mitsubishi, etc., to obtain current performance and cost detail from each OEM.

 The list of available gas turbines in GTPro includes key models that are provided by OEMs as well as their variants.
-For this reason, GTPro is considered to be a more accurate source for gas turbine performance (output, efficiency, etc.) than other sources such as the internet and websites which tend to provide performance output for a specifically configured model, under assumed site conditions.
+For this reason, GTPro is considered to be a more accurate source for gas turbine performance (output, efficiency, etc.) than other sources such as the internet and websites which tend to provide performance output for a specifically configured model, under specific site conditions.